Overview

 Day 40 – Route 62 – Barrydale

-This morning we bid farewell to the Klein Karoo and we follow a section of the scenic Route 62, stopping to experience some of the many farm stalls on the way.
+This morning prior to bidding farewell to the Klein Karoo, we stop to experience one of Africa’s most endearing creatures – The meerkat!
+You’ll have the opportunity to sit and watch these curious animals go about their day in the natural world without much disturbance form humans, as they wake up and catch the morning sun rays.
+We then follow a section of the scenic Route 62, stopping to experience some of the many farm stalls on the way.
 One of the more quirky highlights today is Ronnie’s Sex Shop, not a sex shop at all, but a rather interesting country pub!

-Day 42 – The Cape Whale Coast Route
+Day 41 – The Cape Whale Coast Route & Africa’s Southernmost Tip

 • Crew2 Crew